top of page

 The reason is simple: they're treating symptoms while the actual disease goes undiagnosed.
 Three structural failures are driving the crisis: values alignment, personal agency and growth trajectory, and they affect all five generations in the workforce.
 Gen Z just makes them visible faster because they haven't yet learned to rationalize dysfunction as "just how it works" or defend it as "how we've always done it."

-My field report: Throttle Up from the Field: Canaries in the Coal Mine, draws from Gallup's 2025 State of the Global Workplace, DDI's 2025 Global Leadership Forecast, and 18 expert practitioner interviews to identify these failures and prescribe five structural interventions to fix them.
+My field report: Throttle Up from the Field: Canaries in the Coal Mine, draws from Gallup's 2025 State of the Global Workplace, DDI's 2025 Global Leadership Forecast, Edelman's 2024 Trust Barometer and 18 expert practitioner interviews to identify these failures and prescribe five structural interventions to fix them.
 This isn't theory.
-It's a diagnosis backed by convergent evidence from three independent sources.
+It's a diagnosis backed by convergent evidence from four independent sources.

 Three Failures.
 One Crisis.
 A Clear Path Forward.